xieyuheng/inner/papers/publish/boundaries-as-types.md

 - To proof it, we must fully understand it first.

-TODO Is the above judgment also true for manifolds?
+[question] Is the above judgment also true for manifolds?

+- No, it is not true for the `Loop` -- `Gon(1)`.

+  It is not about the space (both the domain space and the image space) is spherical or manifold or not, but about does the space have local loop or not.

 TODO Why the above judgment is not true for general cell-complexes?